 The Localism Act introduced new rights and powers to enable communities to get directly involved in planning for their areas.
 Neighbourhood planning allows communities to come together through a parish council or formal neighbourhood forum and produce a neighbourhood plan.
 Neighbourhoods can decide what they want to cover in their neighbourhood plan.
 They may allocate land for development, or influence the type and design of development that comes forward.
 Neighbourhood plans must however be in general conformity with the strategic planning policies already adopted by the City Council.
 They should not promote less development than set out in the Local Plan and/or undermine its strategic policies.
 They are also subject to an independent examination and need to be approved by a majority vote in a local referendum.

 Once plans are adopted they will become part of the Development Plan.
 To date, Oxford City Council has formally designated five neighbourhood areas where plans are being led by neighbourhood forums.
 Three Neighbourhood Plans, Headington, Wolvercote and Summertown and St Margaret’s, are made.
+Two more are being prepared: Blackbird Leys and Littlemore

 Other Documents